qmacro/qmacro.github.io/_posts/2021-05-10-solving-the-unrendered-markdown-headings.markdown

 ![Rendered markdown showing an unrendered heading - on GitHub](/content/images/2021/05/unrendered-heading-github.png)

 The second level 2 heading "Another heading level 2" remains unrendered, even though everything looks fine.
 Why?
 This has bugged me for a while, but not so much as to make me stop and work out why it was happening.
-Until now, I'd just go into the markdown source, rewrite the heading line, and all was fine.
+When it happened, I'd just go into the markdown source, rewrite the heading line, and all was fine.

-So I finally stopped to spend a bit of time to look into it.
+Today I finally stopped to spend a bit of time to look into it.
 Turns out it's quite simple and obvious now I know what was causing it.

 The [basic syntax](https://www.markdownguide.org/basic-syntax/) for headings involves one or more hashes (depending on the heading level needed) followed by the heading text.
 There's a space that should separate the hashes and the heading text.
 Here's an example: